 She is proud to have been recognized by Legal500 in 2015, 2017, and 2018 as a recommended attorney for her expertise in trade remedy proceedings and international trade litigation.
-Diana is recognized in the 2023 edition of Best Lawyers in the area of International Trade.
+Diana is recognized in the 2023 and 2024 edition of Best Lawyers in the area of International Trade.

 Prior to joining ArentFox Schiff, Diana was part of the International Trade team at another prominent international law firm.
 Diana’s academic training in both common law and civil law is complemented by professional experiences abroad.
 Earlier in her career, Diana’s collaborative efforts with the Romanian authorities and the Embassy of Romania in Washington, DC have contributed to the successful revocation of Romania’s non-market economy status by the US Department of Commerce.
 Her experience in Italy consisted in counseling Italian companies in the software industry on software licensing and investment in the US.

 Diana is a member of the American Bar Association (ABA), Section of International Law and Practice, the ITC Trial Lawyers’ Association, and the New York State Bar Association.

 - “Commerce and Trade in the Mexico-US Relationship under The New Administration,” Mexican Council of Foreign Trade (Consejo Mexicano de Comercio Exterior or COMCE), February 2021.

 - “AD/CVD Update,” Georgetown International Trade Update, May 7-8, 2019.